 During the early 1900’s the church grew under the pastorship of the Irish-born Reverend Florence F. O’Shea (1906-1929), and it was evident that a new church was needed.
 Ground was broken in September 1924 for this massive gothic-style edifice designed by architect Joseph P. Brenot.
 It was formally dedicated during a ceremony on September 5, 1927.
 Full Size

 Part of a program announcing that St. Mary’s Church was hosting a visit by the Reverend Donald W. Wuerl on Sunday, March 8, 1988.
 Wuerl had been installed as the Bishop of Pittsburgh a month prior.
 He served as the Bishop until 2006, subsequently served as the Archbishop of Washington D.C., and was then elevated to the position of Cardinal in 2010.
+Wuerl, with a reputation for being tough on those clergy accused of sexual abuse offenses, became embroiled in a high-profile 2018 investigation concerning his mishandling of several such cases while he was the Bishop of Pittsburgh.
+He defended himself against public outcry but soon resigned as Archbishop in October 2018.
 (1988) Full Size

 In 1993 the church-parish was merged with that of Madonna of Czestochowa to form the new Mary, Mother of Hope Parish.
 Madonna Church was subsequently closed.
 (2012)